Distillers Emily and Joel Vikre

 One fateful night, in 2012, the couple was visiting Duluth and Emily’s parents, Lise Lunge-Larsen, children’s writer and storyteller, and Dr. Steven Kuross who practices with Essentia Health in hematology and oncology.

-“After lots of discussion, when we decided to go ahead, we thought, ‘Why live anywhere else?’
+“After lots of discussions, when we decided to go ahead, we thought, ‘Why live anywhere else?’
 It felt like it was a perfect gift from the Lake,” Emily said.

 “This move came at a good time for us, and it was a great decision.
 We both wanted to be rooted to a place,” Joel added.